adsabs/adsabs.github.io/blog/_posts/2019-04-11-transition-reminder.md

 - Check your [application settings](https://ui.adsabs.harvard.edu/user/settings/application) to personalize your user experience in the new ADS
 - Copy any [custom export formats](https://adsabs.github.io/help/actions/export) you had set up in Classic into your [application settings](https://ui.adsabs.harvard.edu/user/settings/application)
 - Note: some Classic features, including myADS settings, are still in progress in the new ADS; more info on these will be announced in the future
+- Note: URLs pointing to Classic search results and abstract pages will not break after Classic's retirement, and will be redirected to the corresponding pages in the new ADS
 - If you need more help, check our [Quick Start guides](https://adsabs.github.io/help/quickstart), come to our live Office Hours (live streams and recordings available on our [YouTube channel](https://www.youtube.com/watch?v=QVewqgjUCJI)), or [email us](mailto:adshelp@cfa.harvard.edu)

 ## User accounts